Cycrus/COGNA_Kernel/README.md

     Sensitization is the opposite where connections strenghten after strong activations.
     They allow for simple learning behavior.
     However, it is hypothesized, that with those two learning methods more complex methods, such as operant conditioning, can be constructed in multineural approaches.
+    The correct combination of sensitization and habituation allowed for

     • Presynaptic connections:
     A connection coming from a neuron can connect to another connection.
 This allows for biasing the connection.